MicrosoftDocs/fabric-docs/docs/data-factory/connector-dataverse.md

 # Set up your Dataverse connection

-This article outlines the steps to create an Dataverse connection.
+This article outlines the steps to create a Dataverse connection.

 ## Supported authentication types